PBCore-AV-Metadata/pbcore-av-metadata.github.io/_posts/2023-05-08-pbcore-en-espanol.md

 The first workshop will be held August 24-25th at GBH facilities in Boston, Massachusetts.
 Thanks to a generous grant from NEH, the workshops are offered free of charge; in addition, fifteen attendees will receive full funding to attend, with travel costs, accommodations, and meals provided through the workshop.
 A strong applicant will be able to commit to attending the workshop and fulfilling documentation requirements, and will be able to make a clear argument for how the training will provide impact and value on an individual and/or institutional level.
 (Due to federal restrictions, we are unable to provide travel funding from or to locations outside of the United States.)

-Apply to attend the workshop here: https://docs.google.com/forms/d/e/1FAIpQLSd2Iq4WZtIPrEPKDL88gzllWvPVrI2mtxXH18B3mEF6RX4yZw/viewform?usp=sf_link
+Apply to attend the workshop <a href="https://docs.google.com/forms/d/e/1FAIpQLSd2Iq4WZtIPrEPKDL88gzllWvPVrI2mtxXH18B3mEF6RX4yZw/viewform?usp=sf_link">here.</a>

 Application deadline: May 31, 2023
 Applications will be notified of application status by June 15, 2023